tdonker/domain-driven-design-links/publishedlanguage.md

-# Great quotes for the concept of Ubiquitous Language
+# Great quotes for the concept of Published Language

 Mission of this overview is to bring great quotes for the concept of Ubiquitous Language, in order to get a better understandig of this fundamental DDD concept.
 Bounded context and the ubiquitous language are the foundation of DDD.